-For research, I specialise in experimental micromechanical characterisation, focusing on understanding deformation at the small scale with electron microscopy and micro-mechanical testing.
-This is funded through my RAEng Research Fellowship on "Better understanding of materials to make safer reactors", as well as through the HexMat consortium.
-I also run the MSc in Nuclear Engineering at Imperial College and coordinate the MEng in Nuclear programmes (Mechanical Engineering, Chemical Engineering, and Materials).
-I am a member of the Engineering Alloys Group, the Centre for Nuclear Engineering and the Rolls-Royce Nuclear UTC.
+For research, I specialise in experimental micromechanical characterisation, focusing on understanding deformation at the small scale with electron microscopy, simulation and micro-mechanical testing.
+This is funded through my RAEng Research Fellowship on "Better understanding of materials to make safer reactors".
+I also run the MSc in Advanced Nuclear Engineering at Imperial College and coordinate the MEng in Nuclear programmes (Mechanical Engineering, Chemical Engineering, and Materials).
+I am a member of the Engineering Alloys Group, the Centre for Nuclear Engineering, the Shell AIMS UTC, and the Rolls-Royce Nuclear UTC.

 For more information, please visit my group website.

-Currently I teach a first year undergraduate course on deformation of crystalline materials and a fourth year course on zirconium for nuclear power applications.
+Currently I lead a third year module called "MSE 307 Engineering Alloys" and I teach on a fourth year course "MSE 414 Nuclear Materials" on zirconium for nuclear power applications.
 I lead the MATE970023 course "Advanced Nuclear Reactors and Fusion", where I teach about next generation reactors.
-I also lecture to post graduates on electron microscopy (SEM, EDX, EBSD, and FIB - notes are avaible on my group website).
+I also lecture to post graduates on electron microscopy (SEM, EDX, EBSD, and FIB - notes are available on my group website).
 I used to teach dislocations and deformation in MSE 104.

 I joined the Department of Materials as a Nuclear Metallurgy Fellow in 2012 and I started my RAEng fellowship in 2015 when I was appointed as a Lecturer.
 I was promoted to Senior Lecturer in 2017.
 Previously I worked in the Department of Materials at the University of Oxford researching materials for fission and fusion power.
 My DPhil concerned the deformation behaviour of titanium alloys for aerospace applications and was completed in 2010 in Oxford.

-et al., 2015, On the mechanistic basis of fatigue crack nucleation in Ni superalloy containing inclusions using high resolution electron backscatter diffraction, Acta Materialia, Vol:97, ISSN:1359-6454, Pages:367-379
+et al., 2015, On the mechanistic basis of fatigue crack nucleation in Ni superalloy containing inclusions using high resolution electron backscatter diffraction, Acta Materialia, Vol:97, ISSN:1873-2453, Pages:367-379

 Guo Y, Britton TB, Wilkinson AJ, 2014, Slip band-grain boundary interactions in commercial-purity titanium, Acta Materialia, Vol:76, ISSN:1873-2453, Pages:1-12